Aaron3963/UCSD_WebReg_Bot/README.md

 ## How does it work
 1. Put your UCSD username & password in B1 and B2 cell inside ```config.xlsx```

-2. Select the quarter, format as same as below
+2. Enter the quarter in the B3 cell, formated as same as below
    <img src="img/Quarter.png"  width="70%">

 3. Check your webreg and record all courses you like to enroll\